fpsvogel/learn-functional-programming/README.md

 If you notice any broken links here, please let me know by [opening an issue](https://github.com/fpsvogel/learn-functional-programming/issues/new).

-This is not meant to be an exhaustive list of FP resources, only my path to learning some FP and applying it to Ruby.

 <!-- omit in toc -->
 ## Table of contents